 We first present in Sec.
-6.1 some analytical results obtained with random problems out of any robotics application to compare our solver with previous approaches.
+6.1 a set of timing results obtained with random problems out of any robotics application to compare our solver with previous approaches.
 The IK scheme presented in the previous section is then used to generate three movements in simulation and on the real robot HRP-2.
-For each movement, our solver is compared to the solvers proposed in [Kanoun et al., 2011] and [De Lasa et al., 2010].
-An overview of the solver performances is given in Table 1.
+In each case, our solver is compared to the solvers proposed in [Kanoun et al., 2011] and [De Lasa et al., 2010].